leerobo/Bollnas/README.md

 Trouble here is that RPI.gpio need permission to device,  was thinking to use PIGPIO or play around with the docker compose abit more ...
 TODO list

-to test go to your web browser and enter your http://<RPi ip>:14121/docs

 #### Test
 To find your IP address, for local use 127.0.0.1 or accessing a difference device use